Lukylix/Igni/README.md

 # Welcome adventurer, 🍻

-Welcome to the realm of Igni, a pixel art-style mobile application tailored to help you seamlessly schedule system shutdowns.
+Welcome to the realm of Igni, a pixel art-style application tailored to help you seamlessly schedule system shutdowns.
 With Igni, your quest for better power management and digital health is only a fingertip away.
 Dive into the world of pixel art while ensuring no more unnecessary power usage.
 Let Igni guide your journey towards an energy-efficient digital life.

 ## 🎮 Getting Started